dair-ai/Prompt-Engineering-Guide/guides/prompts-intro.md

 All examples are tested with `text-davinci-003` (using OpenAI's playground) unless otherwise specified.
 It uses the default configurations, e.g., `temperature=0.7` and `top-p=1`.

-Before starting with some basic examples, keep in mind that your results may vary depending on the version of LLM you are using.

 ---

 ## Basic Prompts